ildus/clickhouse_fdw/README.md

     PARTITION BY bbl
     ORDER BY bbl;

-##### PostgreSQL
 Now the data is ready in the ClickHouse, the next step is to set up the PostgreSQL side.
 We need to create a ClickHouse foreign server, user mapping, and foreign tables.

     CREATE SERVER clickhouse_svr FOREIGN DATA WRAPPER clickhouse_fdw OPTIONS(dbname 'test_database', host '127.0.0.1');